nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 The tools are now installed and calling "vstssyncmigrator" from any command line will run the tools or it will not and you will need to switch to `c:\tools\vstssyncmigrator\` and run `migrate.exe`.

+## Server configuration and setup

+Follow the [setup instructions](./server-configuration.md) to make sure that you can run the tool against your enviroments.

 ## Create a default configuration file

 1. Open a command prompt or PowerShell window at `c:\tools\vstssyncmigrator\`